 Typically, when looking at buying a house, you’ll compare the amount you would pay every month to the rent you’re currently paying.
 But experts say that’s just the starting point; part of your monthly mortgage is going toward paying off your interest.

 For a more accurate comparison and calculation, deduct the amount that’s going toward interest and compare it to your current rent; the interest is tax deductible.

-Our renting vs. buying calculator can help you figure out the difference in cost.
+Consider upfront costs when renting or buying.
 As a renter, you’ll have to pay a deposit every time you sign a lease on an apartment.
 These range in amount, and they may not be refunded at the end of your lease.
 If you have a pet, you will probably have to pay a pet deposit, which may be non-refundable.